NDavidsonLab/onboarding/onboarding.md

 Plagiarism is not tolerated.
 While a full enumeration of ethical considerations is outside this document's scope, CU provides a [document](https://www.cu.edu/ope/aps/2027) that we recommend.

-In addition, please don't hesitate to raise any questions or concerns that you have at any point with Milton.
+In addition, please don't hesitate to raise any questions or concerns that you have at any point with Natalie.

 **PhD student committees:** PhD students will interact with their qualifier and thesis committees.
 Students should correspond with the coordinator for their graduate program to understand the expectations that exist around communication with committee members.